Clinical Data for Johnson & Johnson's Janssen COVID-19 Vaccine

-An ongoing, multicenter, randomized, double-blind, placebo-controlled phase 3 study (COV3001) (NCT04505722) is being conducted in the United States, South Africa, Brazil, Chile, Argentina, Colombia, Peru, and Mexico to assess the efficacy, safety, and immunogenicity of a single dose of the Janssen COVID‑19 Vaccine for the prevention of COVID‑19 in adults aged 18 years and older.
-Randomization was stratified by age (18-59 years, 60 years and older) and presence or absence of comorbidities associated with an increased risk of progression to severe COVID‑19.
+A primary analysis (cut-off date January 22, 2021) of a multicenter, randomized, double-blind, placebo-controlled phase 3 study (Study 1) was conducted in the United States, South Africa, Brazil, Chile, Argentina, Colombia, Peru, and Mexico to assess the efficacy, safety, and immunogenicity of a single-dose of the Janssen COVID-19 Vaccine for the prevention of COVID-19 in adults aged 18 years and older.
+Randomization was stratified by age (18-59 years, 60 years and older) and presence or absence of comorbidities associated with an increased risk of progression to severe COVID-19.
 The study allowed for the inclusion of individuals with stable pre-existing medical conditions, defined as disease not requiring significant change in therapy during the 3 months preceding vaccination, as well as individuals with stable human immunodeficiency virus (HIV) infection.

 Additional adverse events of interest, including but not limited to allergic, neurologic, inflammatory, vascular, and autoimmune disorders, were analyzed among all adverse events collected through protocol-specified safety monitoring procedures as well as unsolicited reporting.

 Urticaria (all non-serious) was reported in 5 vaccinated individuals and 1 individual who received placebo in the 7 days following vaccination.
 In addition, an SAE of hypersensitivity, not classified as anaphylaxis, was reported in 1 vaccinated individual with urticaria beginning 2 days following vaccination and angioedema of the lips with no respiratory distress beginning 4 days following vaccination.
 The event was likely related to the vaccine.